-- A “regular” neck bottle is best for nursing moms who will be pumping (a little or a lot) because you can attach the bottle directly to the breast shield (horn thingy) and pump straight into the bottle.
+- A “regular” neck bottle is best for nursing moms who will be using breast pumps (a little or a lot) because you can attach the bottle directly to the breast shield (horn thingy) and pump straight into the bottle.
 No adapter required.

 - A “wide” neck bottle, on the other hand, is best suited for formula-feeding, as it’s much easier to pour the powder into a wider area without risking major spillage.

 Also, bottles usually come in two different sizes:

 - 4 (or 5) oz